Skip to main content

 Membership or subscription pricing is a monthly fee plus a fixed charge on every transaction.
 However, since the processor doesn’t add a fixed percentage fee, the overall charges can be lower.

 While the charges may appear lower, your actual fees depend on the number of transactions and business volume.
-Also, remember you are paying a monthly membership, which has to be calculated to see if membership pricing works for your business model.
+Also, remember that you are paying a monthly membership, which has to be factored in to determine if membership pricing works for your business model.

 Internal Costs